spectral-hac-replication/spectral-hac-replication/README.md

-# spectral-hac-replication
+# Spectral-HAC Replication Package

-Replication package for the Monte Carlo experiments on adaptive lag windows in HAC estimation.
+This repository contains the replication code for the Monte Carlo experiments reported in the paper:

+**"Bulk–Boundary Decomposition for Adaptive Windows in Spectral/HAC Estimation: Mechanism, Scale, and Certified Negativity."**

+## Repository structure